Energy in Thailand: International electricity exchanges

-In 2021, eight Laotian power plants, with a combined generation capacity of 5,420 MW, are committed to exporting their production to Thailand.
-Among these, seven are hydroelectric plants (3,947 MW) and one is a coal-fired plant (1,473 MW).
-In August 2021, the Electricity Generating Authority of Thailand (EGAT), the Thai state-owned electricity company, plans to import an additional 1,200 MW from Laos' hydropower plants under a long-term purchase contract, bringing the total purchases to 10,200 MW21.
+In 2021, eight Laotian power plants, with a combined generation capacity of 5,420 MW, were committed to exporting their production to Thailand.
+Among these, seven were hydroelectric plants (3,947 MW) and one a coal-fired plant (1,473 MW).
+In August 2021 the Electricity Generating Authority of Thailand planned to import an additional 1,200 MW from Laos' hydropower plants under a long-term purchase contract, bringing the total purchases to 10,200 MW21.